lcreid/jade-site/README.md

 ## Development

 This is the third and a half implementation of the modern site, in [Jekyll](https://jekyllrb.com).
-We now prefer to use Docker for the Jekyll part.
+We now prefer to use Docker in development for the Jekyll part.

 With Docker, just use a standard Docker Jekyll container: